LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 ### Canonicalization

-- Definition: The process of reducing input to a singular, equivalent, and most standard form.
+- Definition: The process of reducing input to a singular, equivalent, and most standard normal form.

-The goal of this process is to eliminate ambiguity of multiple representations of input into a single well-defined, equivalent interpretation while keeping the original intention.
+The goal of this process is to eliminate ambiguity of multiple representations of input into a single well-defined, equivalent interpretation.
-If two different inputs resolve to the same output, then their canon result should be equal.
-At first, it may seem like hashing would be a form of canonicalization as it turns input into a unique form, but the original data is lost and is not equivalent.
+This way the sanitization and validation functions only have to worry about checking a single form rather than considering many other forms and changing behavior.
+Not only does this simplify the process, but it makes the code more readable and maintainable.
+But what exactly is a canonized form?
+Well the answer to that question really depends on the situation and criteria.
+Sometimes the canon form is a chosen normal form while other times it is well-defined.
+For example, a canon file path has no special directories, no links, and starts at the root.
+An American phone numbers though could have multiple canon forms such as `123-456-7890`, `1234567890`, `(123) 456-7890`, or `1+ 123-456-7890`
+These phone numbers have equivalent meaning, but a canonized form is one and only one of these forms.
+Regardless on what the canon form is, the different variety of inputs should always resolve to its canon form.

-Often times canonicalization is done with file paths.
+One place you will see canonicalization used a lot is with file paths.
+File paths only have one canonical form, but have enough system complexity to understand what it means to be canon.
-Since file inputs can have a variety of paths resolving to the same file, it is necessary to reduce them to a single accepted and equivalent form to make future steps easier.
+File paths can have a variety of paths resolving to the same file.
+This can be from absolute and relative paths or links.
+Hard links are an interesting issue, but a canonized path refers to the path itself rather than the data blocks on disk.
+Technically hard links ruin having only one path to a file, but it is not really a consideration for canonizing as it just so happens that two files are the same.
+Links generally are a concern for race conditions, but that is covered in the Files chapter.
 The code block below shows just a few paths to get to a file like `/etc/passwd` which contains users on a Linux system and has 644 root:root permissions.
 ```
 passwd